install.packages('pak')

 The boilerplate ‘Old Faith Geyser Data’ app is a perfect example of what Shiny can do with a single app.R

-file, but we’ll want to exchange this code for a slightly more advanced application (because most Shiny apps grow beyond an app.R
+file, but we’ll want to exchange this code for a more realistic application.

 Launch app with the shinypak